aniruddha84/greenjaguar/README.md

 ## Usage

-    Greenjaguar::Retrier.run(5, :fibonacci) do
-        Net::HTTP.get_response(URI.parse("http://www.example.com"))
+    policy = Greenjaguar::PolicyBuilder.new do
+      retry_times(10).with_strategy(:exponential_backoff).measure_time_in(:ms).only_on_exceptions([Net::HTTPError])
     end

+    Greenjaguar::Retrier.run(policy) do
+        # Your code goes here
+    end

-    Above code is passed to Greenjaguar which retries executes the block 6 times (first call + 5 retry attempts).
+    Above code is passed to Greenjaguar which retries executes the block 11 times (first call + 10 retry attempts).
     If all calls fail, the last exception is raised.
+Retry happens only if the error raised is of the specified type.

 ## Issues

 1. Need more tests.
-2. Need implementation of more policies.

 ## Contributing